 When they get to your site, your job is to continue communicating with them, and for that, email is the superior choice, avoiding just another update in an overcrowded Twitter stream.

-In order to convince you that email should be your #1 when it comes to communicating with customers, it’s time to bring out the statistics and data to examine how and why email use lends itself to better engagement.
+In order to convince you that email should be your first choice when it comes to communicating with customers, it’s time to bring out the statistics and data to examine how and why email use lends itself to better engagement.

 Ready to find out why these matter?